-Loneliness!
-It can become the next big health issue.
-Studies, including one published in March by Brigham Young University researchers, suggest that loneliness, isolation, and living alone can be as threatening to health as cigarettes, excess alcohol, and obesity.
+Loneliness just may be the next big health issue.
+We may think of it as a fleeting emotion, but studies, including one by Brigham Young University, suggest that loneliness, isolation, and living alone can be as threatening to health as cigarettes, excess alcohol, and obesity.

-The subjective feeling of loneliness increases the risk of death by 26%, according to a new study in the journal Perspectives on Psychological Science.
+The subjective feeling of loneliness increases the risk of death by 26%Perspectives on Psychological Science

 How Does Loneliness Affect Your Body?

 Loneliness can have a profound impact on your body, leading to various physical and physiological changes.
-Here’s how loneliness affects the body:
+Here are a few ways that loneliness affects the body:

 Loneliness has been linked to higher blood pressure, increasing the risk of hypertension and cardiovascular problems.